zchoate/blog/content/posts/create_a_vscode_server_ii/index.md

 ---
 title: "Run a VSCode server on a Linode VPS: Part II"
 description: "Setup up a Terraform project to provision a Linode server and host OpenVSCode Server with Docker Compose."
-date: 2022-01-25T22:22:15-05:00
+date: 2022-01-26T22:22:15-05:00
-draft: true
+draft: false
 tags:
 toc: true
 showReadingTime: true
 ---
+## We did a little bit of Terraform.
+Now for a little bit of Docker-Compose.
+In the [last post](../create_a_vscode_server), we covered setting up the infrastructure required to run a simple OpenVSCode server deployment.
+If you're landing here and could care less about setting up a server in the cloud or using Terraform, that's fine.
+This covers the bits around getting OpenVSCode running in a Docker-Compose deployment.
+I'm assuming you at least have a Linux server with Docker and Docker-Compose installed.

 ## Docker-Compose Setup
-I'll preface this section by saying this is an MVP setup.
-I'll probably refine my setup further with an identity-aware proxy to leverage OpenID Connect.
-However this setup should work and is somewhat secured with digest authentication and a token required for OpenVSCode Server.
+I’ll preface this section by saying this is an MVP setup.
+I’ll probably refine my setup with an identity-aware proxy to leverage OpenID Connect.
+However, this setup should work and is somewhat secured with digest authentication and a token required for OpenVSCode Server.

 ### Prepare Files and Directories
-I've prepared a script that can take care of this as well as some of the other prequisites.
-The script is below and we'll break it down below that.
+I’ve prepared a script that can take care of this and some of the other prerequisites.
+The script is below, and we’ll break it down below that.
 ```bash
 #!/bin/bash